-Revenue have also experience an upward rise across the years as revenue increase.
-In FY2019, it is expected that total production capacity further increases and based on historical track record, Riverstone have shown the ability translate the increase in capacity into revenue.
+Revenue have also experienced an upward rise across the years as revenue increase.
+In FY2019, it is expected that total production capacity further increases and based on historical track record, Riverstone have shown the ability to translate the increase in capacity into revenue.
 Note that there is a decrease in Gross Profit Margin over the years from a high of 31% to 20%.
-This can be due to increase in competition or change in product mix, from selling more gloves to the medical segment as compared to electronics segment.
+This can be due to an increase in competition or change in product mix, from selling more gloves to the medical segment as compared to the electronics segment.

 From the segmental breakdown, 3 main geographical locations where Riverstone generates revenue are from Europe, Malaysia and USA.
 Note that USA is a key contributor for Riverstone revenue growth as the proportion of total revenue increase steadily across the years, 20% of total revenue as of FY2018.
 It will be expected that USA will continue to provide growth in FY19.